 Educational benefits are available to students who qualify under the several Public Laws providing benefits for veterans (or their children) and to orphans or children of a disabled parent who qualify under the Social Security Law.
-Questions may be referred to Assistant Dean's Office or The Office of Student Certification, LSA Building.
+Questions may be referred to the Assistant Dean's Office, Engineering Student Services Building, or The Office of Student Certification, LSA Building.